hse-project/rfcs/README.md

 - Any backwards-incompatible change including breaks of either the API or the ABI
 - Additions to the API
+- Major or significant internal change
 - Changes to the RFC process

 The following cases most likely do not require an RFC:

 - Changes that are likely to only be visible to HSE developers themselves, not user-facing
-- Reorganization or refactoring of code
+- Minor reorganization or refactoring of code
 - Additions that would reduce and strictly improve numerical criteria like warnings, speed optimization, binary sizes, etc.